 The rate of cashback you earn with each purchase can vary considerably, so it really pays to find the card that suits your needs.
 Most cards pay a fixed rate of cashback on every purchase.
 That’s how the Barclaycard Rewards Card works.

-The approval of your application depends on financial circumstances and borrowing history, so do the terms you may be offered.
-The interest rates may differ from those shown.
+The approval of your application depends on financial circumstances and borrowing history.
+The interest rates, may differ from those shown.

 A fixed rate for every purchase helps to keep track of your spending and how much cashback you’ll earn.
 You can also choose a card that pays tiered rates of cashback depending on the type of purchase you make.
 For example, they may pay 1% cashback on groceries, but 2% in clothing stores or petrol stations.

 You may also find cashback credit cards that offer a higher rate of cashback if your yearly spending exceeds a certain amount.
 For example, a card may pay 0.5% cashback on purchases up to an annual spending of £5,000, but 1% if you spend more than that.
 So it’s important to choose a card that suits your lifestyle and spending habits.

 When it comes to picking the right cashback credit card, it pays to read the fine print before you sign on the bottom line.
 That’s because cashback cards often have an introductory offer with a higher rate of cashback.
 So make sure you know how long the introductory period is, and what the permanent cashback rate will be.
 Both these rates will be specified before you apply for a card.
 So make sure you know the facts, check the APR for the card, and take time to consider your own needs and financial situation.

 Here are a few things to consider if you want to get the most from your credit card.
 That way, you can be confident you’re choosing the card that suits your needs.